What does it mean to mention the best restaurants in downtown Vancouver?

 Classic favourites like lamb shank Provençal and beef tenderloin au poivre come accompanied with a wide selection of French and local wines.

-Best Restaurants in Downtown Vancouver Map
+Where to Eat in Downtown Vancouver Map

 I’ve given you a heavy arsenal of the best restaurants in downtown Vancouver but maybe I missed something.